glenvorel/waterfalls/README.md

 #### Change the reports directory

 By default, the report file will be saved to the current working directory.
-To change the directory, you can set `Timer.directory` anywhere in the code.
+To choose a different directory, you can set `Timer.directory` anywhere in the code.

 ```python
 Timer.directory = "/path/to/reports/"